Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 It's a jungle out there with countless sensor types.
 All of them, from basic temperature sensors to complex LiDAR systems, have specific functions in our technologically advanced society.
 Thus, knowing what sensors function is the initial step towards selecting the appropriate one.

-Sensor's acts as the devices eyes and ears and gather important information from the outside environment.
+Sensors act as the device's eyes and ears and gather important information from the outside environment.
 They keep an eye on external conditions, notice any changes, and communicate this information to other system components.
 Your choice of sensor will mostly depend on what you wish to measure.
 A few of the most popular ones are shown here in brief:

 ## Light Sensor